Please note: We are taking couples and families only at present (not individuals).

 Because of our easy accessibility we do not operate a catchment area.
 Many clients come from outside London.

 There is disability badge parking outside the building.
-There is wheelchair access during the day and accessible toilet facilities.
-In the evening there is a lift, but also 6 steps up into the building.
 Therapists will do all they can to make the work accessible to anyone with a disability and special requirements should be discussed with the clinical administrator.
-This leaflet is also available on tape.
+Unfortunately at the moment due to building renovations our access to wheelchairs is severely restricted.

 If you have any other questions please contact us.
 We appreciate that seeking therapy and counselling is often a big step and we want to be as helpful as possible.
 If we think that IFT is not the best place to access the help you need then we will try to direct you to more appropriate help.